There is effectively a 3-stage process to follow in sponsoring foreign workers under the 482 scheme.

 Stage 2 – Nominate the position

-This is where Global Enterprises makes a business case on your behalf to the Department of Immigration and Citizenship (DIAC) to confirm that your business can sponsor.
+This is where LH Global makes a business case on your behalf to the Department of Home Affairs to confirm that your business can sponsor.
 Some questions you may wish to ask yourself on this are:

 - How did you find the people you are looking to sponsor – was it through a Seek ad, or some method of advertising?

 - Were you unable to find anyone local with the same skill set?
 If so, what is your evidence that you have tried?
-This is a key point from 1st July 2013 as the federal government passed a bill that requires labour market testing (LMT).
-Whilst LMT does not commence until November 2013, from the 1st July 2013 DIAC are putting more focus on the genuineness of the position to ensure that the nomination position has not been created solely for assisting someone to obtain a visa.
+This is known as labour market testing (LMT).
+From the 1st July 2013 Home Affairs have been putting more focus on the genuineness of the position to ensure that the nomination position has not been created solely for assisting someone to obtain a visa.
 Information on why the position is necessary to the business is something that employers will need to think more about.
 Is it due to attrition?
 Is it due to more contracts being picked up by the company?

 - Are you looking to pay a salary equal to, or more than $53,900 per year for the positions?
-Also have you ensured that the rate you are paying is in line with the market rate?
-Market rate is a key element to the 457 system, and ensures that you have benchmarked your 457 visa nominee’s salary against a local employee in the same position or some other form of benchmarking (including job boards, salary surveys such as the Robert Walters survey etc).
+Also have you ensured that the rate you are paying is in-line with the market rate?
+Market rate is a key element to the 482 system, and ensures that you have benchmarked your 482 visa nominee’s salary against a local employee in the same position or some other form of benchmarking (including job boards, salary surveys such as the Robert Walters survey etc).

 Stage 3 – The applicant applies for the visa